Steering wheel: Shapes

-Steering wheels for passenger automobiles are generally circular.
+Steering wheels for land vehicles are generally circular.
 They are mounted to the steering column by a hub connected to the outer ring of the steering wheel by one or more spokes (single spoke wheels being a relatively rare exception).
 Other types of vehicles may use a modified circular design, a butterfly shape, or some other shape, such as a yoke.

 On some Tesla models, the steering control is through a yoke rectangle shaped with rounded edges and two pistol grips.

 The C8 Corvette includes a square-type steering wheel with rounded corners, described as a 'squircle'.
 The objective of the flat bottom is to ease diver egress while the flattened top enhances the line of sight when driving.

 General Motors applied for a US patent for a modular steering control that can be updated with components or changed in shape ranging from a traditional circle to a yoke.

-In countries where cars must drive on the left side of the road, the steering wheel is typically on the right side of the car (right-hand drive or RHD); the converse applies in countries where cars drive on the right side of the road (left-hand drive or LHD).
+Driver controls other than steering

-In addition to its use in steering, the steering wheel is the usual location for a button to activate the car's horn.
-Modern automobiles may have other controls, such as cruise control, audio system, and telephone controls, as well as paddle-shifters, built into the steering wheel to minimize the extent to which the driver must take their hands off the wheel.
+In addition to its use in steering, the steering wheel and its column are the usual location for driver activated controls such as the horn, turn signals, and wipers.

+And the steering wheel may have other driver activated controls that permit the driver to continue to grasp the wheel while operating and at the same time manipulate the control: cruise control, audio system, and telephone controls, as well as paddle-shifters.

+Driver safety

-The steering wheels were rigid and mounted on non-collapsible steering columns.
-This arrangement increased the risk of impaling the driver in case of a severe crash.
+Steering wheels that were rigid and mounted on non-collapsible steering columns increased the risk of impaling the driver in a severe crash.
 The first collapsible steering column was invented in 1934 but was never successfully marketed.
 By 1956, Ford came out with a safety steering wheel that was set high above the post with spokes that would flex, but the column was still rigid.
 In 1968, United States regulations (FMVSS Standard No. 204) were implemented concerning the acceptable rearward movement of the steering wheel in case of a crash.
 Collapsible steering columns were required to meet that standard.
 Before this invention, the Citroën DS incorporated a curved and off-center single-spoke steering wheel designed to deflect the driver from the steering column in case of a crash.

+An airbag is another driver safety component installed within the steering wheel to minimize injury from the driver's head or body contacting the steering wheel during a vehicle collision.

+Power steering

 Power steering affords the driver reduced effort to steer the car.
 Modern power steering has almost universally relied on a hydraulic system, although electrical systems are steadily replacing this technology.
 Mechanical power steering systems were introduced, such as on 1953 Studebakers.
 However, hydraulically assisted systems have prevailed.

 While other methods of steering passenger cars have resulted from experiments, for example, the "wrist-twist" steering of the 1965 Mercury Park Lane concept car was controlled by two 5 in rings, none have yet been deployed as successfully as the conventional large steering wheel.